 Interns will be required to pass a pre-employment urine drug screening and background check.
-Urine drug screens occur at random throughout the year, across facilities and locations.
+Urine drug screens occur at random throughout the year.
 Background checks may also be repeated at the direction of facility personnel staff.
 Failing a drug screen or background check at any point during the internship year is grounds for immediate dismissal.
+Due to current Kentucky state law and state policies, as well as LifeSkills/PMHC policies, the internship prohibits the use of marijuana in